-- A minimum GPA of 2.80/4.00 in all undergraduate courses.
-(GPA calculation includes repeated courses.)
+- A minimum GPA of 3.00/4.00 in all undergraduate courses (GPA calculation includes repeated courses).

-- A minimum GPA of 3.00/4.00 in all prerequisite courses listed in the prerequisite table.
-(GPA calculation includes repeated courses.)
+- A minimum GPA of 3.00/4.00 in all prerequisite courses listed in the prerequisite table (see Bulletin pg.
+19; GPA calculation includes repeated courses).

-- Completion of a minimum of 40 hours of observation/volunteer/paid work in a physical therapy setting signed by a licensed physical therapist.
+- Completion of a minimum of 40 hours observation, volunteer, and/or paid work in a physical therapy setting signed by a licensed physical therapist.

-- Acceptable GRE score.
-The University of Jamestown Doctor of Physical Therapy Program currently does not have a minimum GRE score.
+o The Program currently does not have a minimum GRE score.

 - Submission of TOEFL scores, if applicable.
 Acceptable scores are as follows:

 You must have nine of the thirteen prerequisite classes completed by the end of the fall semester prior to beginning the program.
-All coursework and a Bachelor’s degree from an accredited institution must be completed by the end of spring semester prior to beginning the Doctor of Physical Therapy Program.
-Any coursework completed after the fall semester will not count toward core or prerequisite GPA calculations but will need to be completed and meet minimum requirements prior to matriculation.
+All coursework and a Bachelor’s degree from an accredited institution must be completed by June 1 prior to beginning the Program.
+Any coursework completed after the fall semester will not count toward cumulative or prerequisite GPA calculations but will need to be completed and meet minimum requirements by June 1.